 Work was always there and she hadn’t had to hustle in years.

-She and her team prided themselves on being a generalist firm that could to handle just about anything.
+She and her team prided themselves on being a generalist firm that could handle just about anything.
 Corporate identity, trade show displays, vehicle wraps, specialty marketing pieces, billboards, direct mail campaigns, websites, email campaigns… and the list goes on.